Managing Queen Cats – Helping Cats Give BirthLast updated: August 2, 2016

 - Temperature drop due to decrease in progesterone – 12 hours

 - Showing restlessness, vocalizing, pacing, panting, vomiting and grooming – two to 24 hours

 - Nesting behavior starts – 24 hours

 - "Settling in" nesting – few hours before birth

 - A pregnant cat purring loudly can mean they are close

-- Queens typically stop eating 24 hours before birth, but some will eat during labor.
+- Queen cats typically stop eating 24 hours before birth, but some will eat during labor.